dre-atc/domain-switcher-extension/README.md

 This extension makes it easy to navigate between different environments (development, testing, production) or simply switch between different domains while staying on the same page path.

 For example, if you're on `https://www.example.com/products?id=123` and switch to `newdomain.com`, you'll be taken to `https://newdomain.com/products?id=123`.
+You can also switch to local development environments by entering domains with ports like `localhost:3000`.

 ## Installation